 Your self-directed IRA options mirror IRA options you’d find at a bank or brokerage.
 Finding the one that is right for your retirement goals is crucial, because different IRA types have different advantages.
 We always recommend that you talk to a qualified financial advisor to go over your retirement goals and account choices.
 They can help you decide, and show you how to open a Self-Directed IRA account.

 If you already have an IRA that you plan on moving to a self-directed IRA, you’ll want to consider the account type you can roll over or transfer funds into.
 For example, if you have a Roth IRA, you can only move it into another Roth IRA.

 With a Traditional IRA, your earnings grow tax-deferred.
 You are only taxed once you withdraw funds from your IRA.
 Depending on your income and eligibility, your IRA contributions may also be tax-deductible the year you make them, helping lower your overall tax burden.

 Traditional IRAs are popular with investors who are employed now, but plan to have less income when they’re retired.
 Because the funds are only taxed when taken out of the account, if the investors are in a lower tax bracket in retirement, they stand to pay less taxes on their Traditional IRA retirement funds.
 There are no age or annual income limits on who can contribute to a Traditional IRA and benefit from these IRA tax benefits, as long as you have earned income.

-Roth IRAs allow you to make after-tax contributions, while still letting the money grow tax-free.
-Unlike the Traditional IRA, contributions are not tax-deductible when you make them, but will be tax-free when you make qualified withdrawals.
-There are income limitations on who can contribute to a Roth IRA.
+A Roth IRA allows you to make after-tax contributions, while still letting your money grow tax-free.
+Unlike a Traditional IRA, contributions made to a Roth IRA are not tax deductible when you make them, but when you make withdrawals in retirement, you will not have to pay taxes.